syztem4our666/syztem4our666/README.md

 ###

-<p align="center">Hello!
-I'm Syztem4our666, hailing from Spain.
-I have a keen interest in cybersecurity and aspire to become a SysAdmin.
-This GitHub repository serves as a platform to showcase my projects, share knowledge.<br><br>- 🔭 Interests: Cybersecurity, System Administration, Networking, Penetration Testing<br>- 📚 I'm currently learning cybersecurity continuously and trying to grow in the field.</p>
+<p align="center">👨‍💻 I'm syztem4our666.
+I'm 23 years old and hail from Spain. <br>🔍 I’m currently learning Cyberecurity.<br> 🚩 CTF , constantly seeking to enhance my skills and learn new techniques.<br>🎯 My primary goal is to become a top-tier sysadmin and then obtain cybersecurity certifications to validate my knowledge and skills.<br><br><br>🙏 Thank you for being here !</p>

 ###